david32768/Jynx/README.md

 *	--SIMPLE_VERIFIER use ASM SimpleVerifier (default)
 *	--ALLOW_CLASS_FORNAME let simple verifier use Class.forName()
 *	--CHECK_METHOD_REFERENCES check that called methods exist (on class path)
-*	--PREPEND_CLASSNAME prepend class name to methods and fields if necessary
 *	--VALIDATE_ONLY do not output class file
 *	--JVM_OPS_ONLY only JVM specified ops
+*	--DEBUG exit with stack trace if error

  2jynx {options}  class-name|class_file > .jx_file
    (produces a .jx file from a class)